bob-606/5.easa.fi/README.md

 ## 127. How does the drag of the aircraft change when the speed is doubled?
 It...
-How does the drag of the aircraft change when the speed is doubled?
-It...
 - doubles.
 - remains the same.
 - ***quadruples***